A Guide to Insurance Options for Condo Associations

 A directors and officers (D&O) liability insurance policy is also worth considering.
 This policy can protect condo association board members, employees, and community association managers from claims against them.

-These claims could come about for many reasons.
-These individuals could get challenged on decisions or for failing to handle certain responsibilities.
+These claims could arise for many reasons.
+These individuals could be challenged on decisions or for failing to handle certain responsibilities.

 When disputes come up, this type of insurance can provide extra protection.